ZulfaTh/ZulfaTh/README.md

 # 💻 IT Undergraduate

 Hi there!
-I'm Zulfa Munaf, an 3rd year IT undergraduate with a passion for software engineering.
-I'm eager to learn and grow in the field, and I'm currently seeking internship opportunities to gain real-world experience.
+I'm Zulfa Munaf, an Final year IT undergraduate with a passion for software engineering.
+I'm eager to learn and grow in the field, and I'm currently seeking  opportunities to gain real-world experience.
 My goal is to contribute to innovative projects and develop my skills as a full-stack developer.

 ## 🚀 Skills & Technologies